lablup/backend.ai-docs-webui/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-KT Cloud Web-UI User Guide
+KT Web-UI User Guide
 =================================

-User's guide for the KT Cloud Web-UI.
+User's guide for the KT Web-UI.

-KT Cloud Web-UI is a web or app that provides easy-to-use GUI interface to work with the server.
+KT Web-UI is a web or app that provides easy-to-use GUI interface to work with the server.

 The latest versions of this document can be found from sites below: